ebd622/splunk/core_certified_power_user/calculate-between-fields/README.md

 ### Understand transactions
 Events can be grouped into transactions based on the associated and related identified fields of interest.

+If a relationship exisists between the dielfs, then a transaction command can help enumerate that relation.

 ### Explore the transaction command
 TODO